apollo-inspire/kpm-web/README.md

     cd [repo]
     ```

 3. Run vagrantuser script to create the .vagrantuser file.
-BEWARE: Currently needs a manual path fix on Windows!! (the 'local_git_path')
     ```bash
     ./_scripts/create_vagrantuser_file.sh
     ```

+    BEWARE: Currently needs a manual path fix on Windows!!
+    - in the `.vagrantuser` file change the value for `local_git_path:` from `"/c/...."` to `"c:/...."`

 4. Start Vagrant (grant admin in process for changing hosts file)
     ```bash